Contact No.: + 65 6601-3421

 In her research, Dr Taroutina is primarily interested in rethinking the opposing binary categories of avant-gardism and revivalism, historicism and innovation, modernity and religion, and regionalism and internationalisation as they have been applied to the trajectory of modern European art.

-From the Tessera to the Square: Russian Modernism and the Russo-Byzantine Revival (University Park, PA: Pennsylvania State University Press, forthcoming).
+The Icon and the Square: Russian Modernism and the Russo-Byzantine Revival (University Park, PA: Pennsylvania State University Press, 2018)

 Byzantium/Modernism: The Byzantine as Method in Modernity, co-edited with Roland Betancourt.
 Leiden: Brill Academic Publishers, 2015.